pBread/sms-content-moderator/README.md

 ### Fail with Tier 0 & Tier 1 Violations

-Tier 1 blacklist entries signify a content policy has been violated.
-Tier 1 blacklist entries will not be evaluated because it is assumed that a Tier 0 violation will trigger a total rejection.
+Tier 0 blacklist entries signify a content policy has been violated.
+Tier 1 blacklist entries, which signify a policy _may_ have been violated, will not be evaluated after a Tier 0 violation.

 ```json
 {